bogwonch/appstore-agreements/Terms-and-Conditions.md

 Aptoide
 :   You may not modify, rent, lease, loan, sell, distribute or create derivative works based on this Content.
 You may use the software.

+Apple
+:   Apps are licensed to you not sold.
+You may use the content on only Apple devices.
+If the device is later sold you must remove the content before selling.
+You may not distribute, copy, reverse-engineer, disassemble, attempt to derive the source code of, modify, or create derivative works of the Licensed Application, any updates, or any part thereof.

 Others
 ------